JeffReeves/laundromatic/README.md

     # watchers argement accepts a space separated list, and can replace multiple watcher/w arguments
     ./main.py --token 'REQUIRED-token-goes-here' --watchers 'optional-my-user-id optional-some-other-user-id'
     ```

+### Bot Commands

+There are several supported bot commands that can be used once the bot is online.

+The commands may be ran within the:

+1. Main management channel (defined in configuration above, default '`#laundromatic`')
+2. Direct message (DM) window with the bot.

+The commands must be prefixed by the assigned prefix (also defined in the configuration above, default '`!`').

+NOTE: For the sake of readability, the following details on each command will use the default prefix.

+#### Get User ID by Name

+Provides a message with the user ID of any username passed to it.

+NOTE: The username field can be left blank if you wish to get your own user ID.

+Command: `!id [username]`

+Aliases: `!get-id`, `!user-id`, `!uid`

+#### List Watch List

+Provides a message of all current users on the watch list.

+Command: `!watchlist`

+Aliases: `!watchers`, `!list`, `!users`

+#### Send DMs from Bot to All Watchers

+Sends a direct message (DM) to all current users on the watch list.

+Provide the message you wish to send within quotes.

+Command: `!broadcast "your message"`

+Aliases: `!dm`

+#### Add User to Watch List

+Adds a user or users to the watch list.

+The command accepts user IDs and usernames (without the discriminator `#<numbers>` part of a full username).

+Command: `!add ([username-or-id] ... [additional-username-or-id])`

+Aliases: `!watch`, `!subscribe`

+#### Remove User from Watch List

+Removes a user or users from the watch list.

+The command accepts user IDs and usernames (without the discriminator `#<numbers>` part of a full username).

+Command: `!remove ([username-or-id] ... [additional-username-or-id])`

+Aliases: `!unwatch`, `!unsubscribe`, `!stop`